Itinerant spin polaron and metallic ferromagnetism in semiconductor moir\'e superlattices

-where $\mu$ is the chemical potential, $-6t$ comes from the kinetic energy of the added electron at the bottom of the band at ${\bm k}=0$, and $h/2$ comes from the Zeeman energy of the added minority spin.
+where $E_d^0$ is the minimum energy of the doublon in the absence of magnetic field, $\mu$ is the chemical potential, $-6t$ comes from the kinetic energy of the added electron at the bottom of the band at ${\bm k}=0$, and $h/2$ comes from the Zeeman energy of the added minority spin.
 The nature of charge $-e$ excitation depends on the magnetic field $h$.
 When $h$ is sufficiently large, the lowest energy excitation is simply a hole with a minimum energy given by

-where $-3t$ comes from the kinetic energy of the hole at the band maxima $\bf k= \pm K$.
+where $E_h^0= \mu -3t$ is the minimum energy of the hole in the absence of magnetic field, which comes from the kinetic energy of the hole at the band maxima $\bf k= \pm K$.

-However, when the magnetic field is reduced below a certain value $h^*$ (with $h^*\gg h_s^0$ for $t \gg J$), we find that the lowest energy state of the Mott insulator with one hole is no longer fully spin polarized, but contains one spin flip that is bound to the hole.
-The bound state of the hole and the spin-flip is a spin polaron, a composite quasiparticle carrying spin $s =\frac{3}{2}$ instead of $\frac{1}{2}$, where $s$ denotes the component of the spin along the field direction. $h^*$ is the saturation field for the Mott insulator with one hole.
+However, when the magnetic field is reduced below a certain value $h^*$ (with $h^*\gg h_s^0$ for $t \gg J$; we assume well-separated scales of energies here for clarity, and address more realistic parameters later on), we find that the lowest energy state of the Mott insulator with one hole is no longer fully spin polarized, but contains one spin flip that is bound to a hole.
+The bound state of the hole and the spin-flip is a spin polaron, a composite quasiparticle carrying spin $s =\frac{3}{2}$ along the field direction. $h^*$ is the saturation field for the Mott insulator with one hole.
 Viewed from a complementary perspective, $h^*$ is the dividing line between the domains with two types of charge $-e$ excitations in the Mott insulator: the bare hole and the spin polaron.

 As we show below, the origin of the spin polaron formation is purely kinetic.
-This phenomenon already occurs in the $U \rightarrow \infty$ limit, where a spin flip can only move by exchanging its position with an adjacent hole.
+The spin flip gains kinetic energy of the order of $t \gg J $ by exchanging its position with an adjacent hole.
 Remarkably, this highly restricted kinetic process is sufficient to bind them together on the triangular lattice, but not on square or honeycomb lattices.
 The result is an {\it itinerant} spin polaron whose binding energy depends on its center-of-mass momentum $\bm P$.
-We find that at $h<h^*$ in the limit $U=\infty$, the minimum energy cost of adding a hole is
+We find that at $h<h^*$, the energy cost of adding a carrier with charge $-e$ is